SELF CARE FOR PARENTS

 So our family worked together for the betterment of us all.

 If people within the family aren't having their needs met, they may be more likely to start looking outside the family to find what they seek.

 You see this with teenagers, who seek out those who are exciting and fun, rather than spend time with family who in comparison, are boring.
-Expecting homework done, or chores completed are boring.
+Expecting homework done and chores completed are boring in comparison.

 And you'll also see it in the partner that has an affair.
 Home can have become mundane, or stressful, and there's not enough in it for them to keep them loyal.

 Some even become willing to jeopardize everything for some excitement.

 I wonder... do you ever feel you're on a treadmill and no matter how hard you work, you can't get it all done.
 And do you think your partner may sometimes feel the same?

 It's vital that as a couple, you look at your most important non-negotiable needs.
 So over the long term, you make achieving them, a priority.

 We can all cope with postponement for a while, or for the greater good.
 But when that's all there is, and that's all there will be for the long-term, the seeds of relationship sabotage have been sown.